 The JGMS Library is located in the center of the school.
 The collection of approximately 12,000 books and media supports both students and staff.
-Forty-five networked computers have Internet access, databases for research, and catalog access.
+Library networked computers have Internet access, databases for research, and catalog access.

 The library is open every school day from 7:40 to 3:15.
 During the day, students may visit the library with a pass from their teacher.
 Books are checked out for two weeks and periodicals overnight.
 Borrowing privileges will be suspended if accounts are not up to date.
-Fines are not charged for overdue materials, but students must pay replacement costs for lost books.
+Fines are not charged for overdue materials, and students may be asked to pay replacement costs for lost books.